DurandBastien/Search-Engine-LATimes/README.md

 # Search-Engine-LATimes

 This is a framework to execute search queries on a dataset consisting of LA Times records.
+To be able to run this code you will need to execute:
+  - pip install nltk

 ## First iteration